dart-lang/site-www/src/null-safety/migration-guide.md

   For example, if the previous version is `0.3.2`, the new version is either `0.4.0` or `1.0.0`.

+### Check your pubspec

 Before you publish a stable null safety version of a package, we strongly recommend following these pubspec rules:

-  * Set the Dart lower SDK constraint to `2.12.0`.
+* Set the Dart lower SDK constraint to the lowest stable version that you've tested against (at least `2.12.0`).
 * Use stable versions of all direct dependencies.

 ## Welcome to null safety